Deep Reinforcement Learning-based Methods for Resource Scheduling in Cloud Computing: A Review and Future Directions: Challenges and Future Directions for DRL-based Scheduling

-The solution of its challenges requires more pursuit of theoretical research based on improvement of mathematical theory such as Markov Decision Processes\cite{b196,b170}, Gradient Descent Theory\cite{b200,b107}, Matrix theory\cite{b170} and Discrete Mathematics, as well as requires more research of real objects in realistic scenarios such as thermal conversion process, calculation process, driving process by electric signal and voltage switching process over the time of components.
-Nevertheless, research of DRL utilizing in scheduling problems in Cloud computing still has considerable potential, which can advance modeling for complex scenes, theoretical modeling for machine learning, reduction of computational complexity, flexibility of scheduling algorithm and theoretical research on existing algorithms in principle.
-In addition, in cloud computing resource scheduling, DRL can be used not only as a resource scheduling algorithm directly like reviewed literature in Section \ref{sec6}, but also as a strategy to select scheduling algorithm like Figure \ref{fig10}.
+The solution to these challenges requires more pursuit of theoretical research based on the improvement of mathematical theory such as Markov Decision Processes \citep{b196,b170}, Gradient Descent Theory \citep{b200,b107}, Matrix theory \citep{b170} and Discrete Mathematics, as well as requires more research of real objects in realistic scenarios such as thermal conversion process, calculation process, driving process by electric signal and voltage switching process over the time of components.
+Nevertheless, research on DRL utilizing in Cloud scheduling still has considerable potential, which can advance modeling for complex scenes, theoretical modeling for ML, reduction of computational complexity, the flexibility of scheduling algorithms and theoretical research on existing algorithms in principle.

-According to the previous review and analysis, some of future directions utilizing RL especially DRL in resource scheduling of Cloud computing can be summarized as follows.
+According to the previous review and analysis, some of the future directions utilizing RL especially DRL in Cloud scheduling can be summarized as follows.